Jump to product information

 ISBN: 978989021693

-This work is funded by National Funds through the FCT – Foundation for Science and Technology, under the project UIDB/04059/2020.
+This work is funded by National Funds through FCT – Foundation for Science and Technology, within the scope of the project UIDB/04059/2020.